 During this same period, Ilya Salkind had reached his teens, and was anxious to become an actor --- but it soon became apparent that acting was not truly for him.
 Yet even as he attended college, he'd developed a passion for moviegoing that had him seeing a new picture around a dozen times per week!
 Noticing the fact that his son and heir was being bitten by the production bug, Alexander decided to put him to work as a production runner on his 1967 biopic, The Life of Cervantes.

 Thus did Ilya Salkind find his true calling in life.
-By 1969, Ilya had convinced his father to sign Kirk Douglas to a major role in the Team's next project, The Light at the Edge of the World, for which the junior Salkind was credited as Associate Producer.
+As the summer of '67 intensified, the Salkinds, now firmly established as a three-man franchise (Alexander, Ilya and Grandpa Mikhail), next set their sights on satirizing James Bond.
+Result: the thriller/comedy Hot Line, with Robert Taylor in his final screen role, and released in the U.S. by Samuel Z. Arkoff's American International Pictures.
+Two years later, Ilya would convince his father to sign Kirk Douglas to a major role in the Team's next project, The Light at the Edge of the World, for which the junior Salkind was credited as Associate Producer.
 Light at the Edge, released in 1971, was followed by Bluebeard in 1972.
 The Edward Dmytryk-directed thriller, wherein Richard Burton was cast in the title role, marked Ilya Salkind's first credit as Executive Producer; soon after that, Pierre Spengler, a longtime friend of Ilya's, joined the production team.

 And so the stage was set for Team Salkind to make its mark upon the cinematic world in a big way.
-Joining forces with director Richard Lester, the entire Salkind Family --- Alexander, Ilya and old Grandpa Mikhail, along with Berta Dominguez D. and Pierre Spengler --- took the then-unprecedented step of filming Michael York, Oliver Reed, Raquel Welch, Richard Chamberlain, Faye Dunaway, Charlton Heston and Christopher Lee in two features --- both of them shot back-to-back, simultaneously!
+Joining forces with director Richard Lester, Alexander, Ilya and Grandpa Mikhail, along with Berta Dominguez D. and Pierre Spengler took the then-unprecedented step of filming Michael York, Oliver Reed, Raquel Welch, Richard Chamberlain, Faye Dunaway, Charlton Heston and Christopher Lee in two features --- both of them shot back-to-back, simultaneously!

 The results of this daring experiment are etched forever on the American moviegoing consciousness: The 3 Musketeers (1973) and The 4 Musketeers (1974).
 The global phenomenon instigated by both Musketeer movies was, unquestionably, unheard of; as a result, the House of Salkind soon became an entertainment dynasty --- truly, a force to be reckoned with!